XiaomiRC/Introduction-to-DevOps/Docker/basics_of_docker.md

 1. Docker was first released in March 2013.
 It was developed by Solomon Hykes and Sebastien Paul.
 2. Docker is an open-source centralized platform designed to create, deploy and run applications.
 3. Docker uses the container on the host OS to run applications.
-It allows applications to use the same Linux Kernal as a system on the host computer, rather than creating a whole virtual OS.
+It allows applications to use the same Linux Kernel as a system on the host computer, rather than creating a whole virtual OS.
 4. We can install Docker on any OS but the Docker engine runs natively on Linux distribution.
 5. Docker is written in the 'GO' language.
 6. Docker is a tool that performs OS-level virtualisation, also known as containerization.
-7. Before Docker, many users had faced the problem where a particular code ran in the developer's system but not in the user's system.
+7. Before Docker existed, at times a code would run on the developer's system but not in the user's system.
+8. Docker is a set of PaaS that uses OS level virtualisation.
+Whereas, VMware uses hardware level virtualisation.

 ## Advantages of Docker